inferno-framework/inferno-framework.github.io/docs/writing-tests/test-inputs-outputs.md

 only the identifier is required:
 - `identifier` - (**required**) a name for this input.
 The input value is available in the run block using this name.
 - `title:` - a title which is displayed in the UI.
 - `description:` - a description which is displayed in the UI.
 - `type:` - controls the type of HTML input element used in the UI.
-Currently there are 5 possible values:
+Currently there are 7 possible values:
   - `'text'` - (**default**) a regular input field.
   - `'textarea'` - for a text area input field.
   - `'radio'` - for a radio button singular selection field.
-  - `'checkbox` - for a checkbox field.
+  - `'checkbox'` - for a checkbox field.
 In tests, a checkbox input is represented as an array of the selected values.
+  - `'select'` - for a select input field.
   - `'oauth_credentials'` - a complex type for storing OAuth2 credentials.
 When
     used by a FHIR client, the access token will automatically refresh if possible.